tbricca/rock-paper-scissors/README.md

  ## I built this game to better hone in my understanding of Jquery and Javascript as I had trouble with it on the previous deliverables.
 I begin by psuedo coding and drawing out the idea of the game in my notebook.
 I had thought about having a Player 2 option, but it seemed like it would defeat the challenge of the game if the player could see on the screen what the other player was going to use.
 I then utilized Trello and created a scrum board for it to help figure out my process.

- For my next project I would like to build something that excites me a little more.
-With rock, paper, scissors there isn't too much to build upon.
+ My next steps will be to add a Player 2 function along with a few more animations to bring some more excitement to the game.